 This command will cause docassemble to use default values for all

 The recommended way to do this is to create a text file called

-standard shell script format.
+variable definitions in standard shell script format.
 For example:

 Then, you can pass these environment variables to the container using